-Oh, and if that’s not enough, I’ve got one more surprise for you.
+Oh, and if that’s not enough, I’ve got another surprise for you.
 A therapy dog will be joining you in every session.
 Her name is unique, too.
 It’s Raspberry.
 She’s a white golden retriever who makes everything better.
 She’s the office mascot and will soon be your #1 fan.
-You’ll find out what I mean for yourself, instantly.
+You’ll find out what I mean for yourself instantly.

 A Brief Bio About Me

 I am originally from Milwaukee, Wisconsin.
-I graduated from the University of Wisconsin-Madison where I worked at a non-profit organization.
-But, I wanted more and it was time to pursue my dreams.
-And so, I moved to Manhattan, New York.
+I graduated from the University of Wisconsin-Madison, working at a non-profit organization.
+But I wanted more, and it was time to pursue my dreams.
+And so I moved to Manhattan, New York.
 It was in NY where I completed two master’s programs in School Counseling and in Mental Health Counseling.

-Throughout my career, I’ve worked closely with professionals, athletes, students, parents, singles, and couples.
-I’ve exposed myself to a ton of different perspectives, cultural traditions, religious beliefs, financial circumstances, and age groups.
-And, as a result, I’ve really learned the benefits of forward-thinking, goal-setting, and self-awareness in order to grow as a person.
+I’ve worked closely with professionals, athletes, students, parents, singles, and couples throughout my career.
+I’ve exposed myself to many different perspectives, cultural traditions, religious beliefs, financial circumstances, and age groups.
+And as a result, I’ve learned the benefits of forward-thinking, goal-setting, and self-awareness to grow as a person.
 With that said, I’ve learned to appreciate the process.
 It is here where you will experience the most change.
-Yes, I know- it sounds incredibly scary, but it also sounds incredibly exciting because remember, you won’t be doing it by yourself.
+Yes, I know- it sounds incredibly scary, but it also sounds exciting because remember, you won’t be doing it alone.

-Along with building a positive support network, I also like to focus on motivational and solution-based therapy where we design a plan that will give you all the coping skills you will need to succeed.
+Along with building a positive support network, I also like to focus on motivational and solution-based therapy, where we design a plan to give you all the coping skills you need to succeed.
 Rather than avoiding conflict, you will learn how to approach it head-on by using such techniques as: